- Block placement requirements

 Quick start

 Most themes need zero code.
-Drag the block into a section, save the theme, you’re done.
+Drag the block into a section, save the theme, you’re done.- In the Shopify admin → Online Store → Themes → Customize, open a product template.

 - In the section that should host the upsell (typically Product information below the price/description), click Add block → pick Glood Upsell for PDP.